retorquere/zotero-auto-index/README.md

 Automatically keeps your attachments indexed.

-The fast indexer that was added by this plugin is now part of Zotero 4.0.18 and later; if you installed the plugin only
+The fast indexer that was added by this plugin is now part of Zotero 4.0.18 and later; if you installed the plugin only for the faster indexer, this plugin is superfluous for you.

 This plugin adds ascii-ized search words in the index in addition to the words found in the PDF.